 Investing in Startups 101

-This article should serve as a primer to give you an overview of how investing in startups work.
+This article will try to answer the question “why should you invest in a startup?” by giving you information about the process and what to expect from investing in an early-stage business.
 If you already know the drill, head on over to StartEngine to see the latest companies raising capital.

 Why invest in startups?

 Through equity crowdfunding, you can support and invest in startups that you are passionate about.
 This is different than helping a company raise capital via Kickstarter.
 You aren’t just buying their product or merch.
 You are buying a piece of that company.
 When you invest on StartEngine, you own part of that company, whether it’s one you are a loyal customer of, a local business you want to support, or an idea you believe in.